cloud36/causalcuriosity/causality_overview.md

 ### Concepts
-* Ignorability
+**Ignorability:** This means that any missing data is independent of the observed data.
+I imagine the condition of ignorability is only met if the treatment assignment is random.
-* Identifiability
+**Identifiability:** is a property which a model must satisfy in order for precise inference to be possible.[](https://en.wikipedia.org/wiki/Identifiability).
-* Covariate Imbalance
+**Covariate Imbalance:** This refers to an issue that arrises when the treatment assignment is non-random, therefore there is a covariate imbalance between the treated and untreated.
-* Back-door criteria
+**Back-door criteria:** Given a causal graph and variabls Z, the back-door criteria is meat if Z blocks every path from X->Y and Z is not a descendant of X.
-* Front-door adjustment
+**Front-door adjustment**
-* ATE: This stands for average treatment effect, it is what A/B tests measure.
+**ATE:** This stands for average treatment effect, it is what A/B tests measure.
-* ITE / CATE: This stands for individual treatment effect or conditional treatment effect and looks to measure the treatment effect at the individual level.
+**ITE / CATE:** This stands for individual treatment effect or conditional treatment effect and looks to measure the treatment effect at the individual level.
 The average of all ITE within a population is the ATE.

 ### Additional Resources